lyqht/hackomania2025/README.md

     at process.processTicksAndRejections (node:internal/process/task_queues:95:5)
 ```

 There could be an issue with the database's pooling mode.
-Check the `DATABASE_URL` and ensure that Session Mode is used instead of Transaction Mode.
+Check the `POSTGRES_URL` and ensure that Session Mode is used instead of Transaction Mode.
 To switch between modes, use the following ports:

 - 5432: Session Mode